Effective as of January 22, 2020

 Catalogue entries may include the history of ownership of a work of art, as well as the exhibition history of the property and references to the work in art publications.
 While we are careful in the cataloguing process, provenance, exhibition and literature references may not be exhaustive.
 In some cases we may not disclose the identity of previous owners where we are not authorised to do so.
 Please note that all dimensions of the property set out in the catalogue entry are approximate.

 Pre-auction viewings are open to the public and free of charge.
+The dates and times are published on our website at https://phillips.com.
 Our specialists are available to give advice and condition reports at viewings or by appointment.

 ○ Guaranteed Property

 Lots designated with the symbol O are the subject of a minimum price guarantee.
 In such cases Phillips has guaranteed to the seller of the lot that regardless of the outcome of the sale the seller shall receive no less than a minimum sum.
 This guarantee may be provided solely by Phillips or jointly with a third party.

 ♦ Third Party Guarantee

 Where Phillips has agreed to a minimum price guarantee it assumes the financial risk of a lot failing to sell or selling for less than the minimum price guarantee.
 Because the sums involved can be significant Phillips may choose to share the burden of that financial risk with a third party.
 The third party shares the risk by committing in advance of the sale, usually by way of a written bid, to buy the lot for an agreed amount whether or not there are competing bidders for the lot.
 If there are competing bidders third party guarantors may also bid above any written bid.
 In this way the third-party guarantor assumes the risk of the bidding not reaching the amount of the minimum price guarantee.